HHA vs CNA: 15 Key Differences in 2022

 TO THE POINT

-HHA’s will be assigned greater responsibilities in 2022 such as administering medicine, giving insulin injections, etc. And Massachusetts CNA’s will be taking on added roles as well.
+HHA’s will be assigned greater responsibilities in 2022 such as administering medicine, giving insulin injections, etc. And CNA’s will be taking on added roles as well.

 The pandemic has highlighted the value of HHA’s and CNA’s.